 obtained his MSc. in Material Sciences from the National Institute of Applied Science in Rennes (INSA), France, and a PhD from Denis-Diderot University in Paris, France, after his work on the electro-optical thermal transition of thin film oxides at the Laboratory of Optical Solids.
 He has worked at CILAS, France, on infrared gas lasers and at the Fraunhofer Institute for Applied Optics, Germany, on light scattering of Deep UV optics.
 He joined Opto Speed in 2001 as R&D engineer and when Albis Optoelectronics has been launched In 2003 he was already part of the photodiode development team.
 He is nowadays in charge of the GaAs and ultra-high speed InGaAs p-i-n photodiodes and is working on the development of next generation products.

 Dr. Maria Hämmerli

 obtained her MSc in Quantum Electronics (Applied Physics and Mathematics) from Moscow Institute of Physics and Technology (MIPT).
 She completed her PhD studies in the Millimeter-Wave electronics Group at the Department of Information Technology and Electrical Engineering at ETH Zurich.
 There, she developed and fabricated high-speed GaAsSb-based double heterojunction bipolar transistors (DHBTs).
 After working for ABB Semiconductors in Lenzburg, focussing on the development of a new generation of integrated gate-commutated thyristors (IGCTs), she joined the product development team of Albis Optoelectronics in 2019.
-She currently manages the InP avalanche photodiodes and a broad portfolio of GaAs photodiode products.
+She currently manages the avalanche photodiode product line.